 The Company monitors capital using a ratio of 'adjusted net debt' to 'adjusted equity'.
 For this purpose, adjusted net debt is defined as total borrowings, comprising interest-bearing loans and borrowings and obligations under leases, less cash and cash equivalents.
 Adjusted equity comprises all components of equity.
+Charge for (All amounts in ₹ Crores, unless otherwise stated)

-Charge for the year on goodwill amortisation has been deducted while calculating total equity of the company since it represents a pure non-cash expense.
+the year on goodwill amortisation has been deducted while calculating total equity of the company since it represents a pure non-cash expense.